Shiv Sena (2022)

 Shiv Sena (IAST; lit.
 'Army of Shivaji'; abbr.
-SHS) is a conservative Hindutva political party in India, primarily based in the state of Maharashtra.
+SHS) is a Hindutva political party in India, primarily based in the state of Maharashtra.

 Formed by a split in 2022 of Shiv Sena, the party has been led by Eknath Shinde, who was recognised by the Election Commission of India as the leader of the original Shiv Sena.
 The Shinde-led faction retained the party's traditional name and the iconic bow and arrow symbol, and currently forms the government in Maharashtra in alliance with the Bharatiya Janata Party (BJP).
 The party continues to position itself as the true ideological successor to Bal Thackeray’s legacy.

-Formation
+Background and formation

 Shiv Sena was founded on 19 June 1966 by Bal Thackeray, initially as a movement to promote the interests of the Marathi people in Mumbai and Maharashtra.
 Over time, the party expanded its ideology to include Hindutva and Hindu nationalism.

 Balasahebanchi Shivsena was formed after a split in the Shiv Sena party due to an uprising led by Eknath Shinde, who had the support of the majority of the party's MLAs.
 The split was caused by Shinde's disagreement with Uddhav Thackeray's decision to continue with the Maha Vikas Aghadi coalition, despite Shinde and the majority of the party's MLAs requesting a break from the coalition.
 The split led to both factions claiming ownership of Shiv Sena.
 The Election Commission intervened and asked both factions to come up with new party names until the issue was resolved, resulting in the formation of Balasahebanchi Shiv Sena.
 Meanwhile, Uddhav Thackeray formed his faction as Shiv Sena (Uddhav Balasaheb Thackeray).
-Shinde subsequently filed a petition with the Election Commission of India staking his claim to the 'Shiv Sena' name and the Bow and Arrow symbol.
-The ECI ruled in favour of Shinde's faction based on the strength of its legislative wing, rather than on the organizational wing.
-Thackeray appealed against the decision, and the case is currently pending in the Supreme Court.